 What is the difference between Unix and Linux?

-Unix is the original operating system architecture, while Linux is a Unix-like open-source operating system inspired by Unix principles.
+Unix is the original operating system architecture, while Linux is a Unix-like open-source system inspired by Unix principles.

-Why do developers prefer the command line over graphical interfaces?
+Why do developers prefer the command line?

 Is shell scripting still relevant in 2025?